 Phew.
 That's a lot of cans.
 So for anyone saying they can't DIY their wedding invitations, (first thanks for even opening this tutorial), and second I believe you CAN!

 Today I'm working with our Artisan Botanical invitation collection.
-It comes in three pastel hues and would fit right into a vintage or garden wedding.
+This design would fit right into a vintage or garden wedding theme.
 The scalloped edging is reminiscent of a vintage hanky, and the pretty blooms would be at home in any country garden.